castorm/kafka-connect-http/README.md

 ## Development
 ### SPI
-The connector can be easily extending by implementing your own version of the components below.
+The connector can be easily extended by implementing your own version of the components below.
 #### HttpRequestFactory
 ```java
 public interface HttpRequestFactory extends Configurable {